elamont174/prismtheatre/README.md

 - the company manifesto.
 - quick navigation buttons at the button of the page and a navigation area at the top left of the page.

 The hero image is a background image which doesn't move but of which more will be displayed depending on which size of screen is used.
-The text is across the hero image and is responsive to screen size also.
+The text is across the hero image and is responsive to screen size.

 ## Past shows gallery